davidleghorn/atom-focus-mode/README.md

 * Requires correct indentation of code block closing curly braces.
 * Does not focus scope when using multiple cursors.

-**Type Writer Mode**
+**Typewriter mode**

 * Keeps the line containing the cursor in the center of the text editor.
-* Type writer mode can be toggled on/off using keyboard shortcut `ctrl-alt-t` or via the focus mode menu.
+* Typewriter mode can be toggled on/off using keyboard shortcut `ctrl-alt-t` or via the focus mode menu.

 **To configure focus mode as per version 0.8 and earlier**